google/android-emulator-container-scripts/README.md

     docker-compose -f js/docker/docker-compose.yaml up

-The emulator should be avaiable at [http://localhost](http://localhost).
+The emulator should be available at [http://localhost](http://localhost).

 ## Obtaining URLs for emulator/system image zip files